nickassafkirk/Memory_Minder_Memory_Game/README.md

 The CSS passed validation with 0 errors.
 14 warnings were returned:
 One warning was returned because of imported fonts which are not checked when validating by direct input.
-The other 13 warnings were due to the use of root variables, which can be ignored as root variables are currnetly not supported by this validator.
+The other 13 warnings were due to the use of root variables, which can be ignored as root variables are currently not supported by this validator.
+When the style.css file was validated no errors were recorder but 35 warnings were returned.
+The additional 20 warnings were in relation to vendor prefixes which are currently not supportede by the W3C css validation service.

 ![valid css](http://jigsaw.w3.org/css-validator/images/vcss-blue)

+### Vendor Prefixes
+Vendor prefixes were added to the style.css file using the [autoprefixer plugin](https://autoprefixer.github.io/)

 ---